Bitdeer

+Bitdeer Technologies Group, or simply Bitdeer, is a cryptocurrency mining and artificial intelligence (AI) cloud infrastructure company headquartered in Singapore and listed on the Nasdaq under the ticker BTDR.
+The company was spun off from bitcoin-mining chip producer Bitmain in January 2021 by founder Jihan Wu.
+Bitdeer is among the largest cryptocurrency miners by computing power and operates data centers in the United States, Norway, and Bhutan, with U.S. headquarters in San Jose, California.
+Since 2023, the company has expanded into AI cloud services through a partnership with Nvidia and through the conversion of cryptocurrency mining facilities for AI workloads.

 History

 In January 2021, Bitdeer was spun off from the bitcoin-mining chip producer Bitmain, which was co-founded by entrepreneur Jihan Wu in 2013.
 After the spin-off, Bitdeer established its headquarters in Singapore, where Wu resides.
-Wu is the chief executive officer and executive chairman of Bitdeer.
+Wu has served as Bitdeer's executive chairman since the spin-off and is also its chief executive officer.

 In November 2021, Bitdeer announced plans to merge with Blue Safari Group Acquisition Corp. and file an initial public offering.
 After a delayed merger with the special-purpose acquisition company, Bitdeer was listed on the Nasdaq in April 2023 at a valuation of $1.18 billion.
 In June 2023, Bitdeer announced plans to repurchase as much as $1 million worth of its stock.
 The company had 211 employees and earned S$485,975,304 in 2023.

-In 2022, Bitdeer acquired the high-security storage facility Le Freeport in Singapore for S$40 million (US$28.4 million) Tether acquired a $100 million stake in Bitdeer in 2024.
+In 2022, Bitdeer acquired the high-security storage facility Le Freeport in Singapore for S$40 million (US$28.4 million).

+In May 2024, Tether acquired a $100 million stake in Bitdeer through a private placement.

+In April 2026, Bitdeer introduced the SEALMINER A4 series of bitcoin mining application-specific integrated circuit chips, designed to improve energy efficiency for large-scale mining operations.

 Data centers and mining operations

 In 2022, Bitdeer sought to raise $200 million from outside investors to purchase discounted hardware.

-In 2023, Bitdeer had five mining data centers in the U.S. and Norway.
-Bitdeer partnered with the government of Bhutan in 2023 to increase mining capacity and create a fund of up to $500 million for green mining operations in the Himalaya kingdom.
-The company also partnered with Nvidia and announced plans to launch Bitdeer AI Cloud.
-Bitdeer began construction on its first artificial intelligence (AI) cloud data center in Singapore, while software was being developed.
+By 2023, the company operated five data centers across the United States and Norway.